bstrdmax/bstrdmax/README.md

 - 👋 Hi, I’m @bstrdmax
 - 👀 I’m interested in programming, cloud applications, ai, and machine learning
-- 🌱 I’m currently learning javascript, DAX, and M
+- 🌱 I’m currently learning javascript, HTML, CSS, and React
 - 💞️ I’m looking to collaborate on not sure, yet
 - 📫 How to reach me admin@jasonwmaxwell.com